 2. Exclude the users who viewed the order-confirmation( thank you) page.

-3. Clear the check box that permanently removes users so that they get added back the next time they added the product to the cart but didn't make the purchase.
-Keep in mind, removing users using Permanent Exclude filter are not yet eligible for Adwords RLSA, DoubleClick Bid Manager, or DoubleClick for Publisher.
-C. users who have converted ( Macro+ Micro outcomes).
+3. Clear the check box that permanently removes users so that they get added back the next time they added the product to the cart but didn’t make the purchase.
+Keep in mind, removing users using the permanent exclude filter are not yet eligible for Adwords RLSA, DoubleClick Bid Manager, or DoubleClick for Publisher.

 D. Current shoppers –

 This Remarketing list will add all the users to the list who only viewed products on the websites but didn’t made a purchase yet.
 And if they come back again to the site and didn’t purchased anything, they will be still in this list until they made a purchase.
 Make sure to set the Membership duration to 540 days.